stefanpejcic/OpenPanel/documentation/docs/admin/scripts/openpanel_config.md

 ### autopatch

 The `autopatch` option allows Administrator to automatically update OpenPanel to minor versions.
+MINOR versions include only security updates and bug fixes.

 | Autopatch    | Update to minor version  | Update to major version  |
 | -------- | ------- | ------- |